Sensory Processing Issues Explained

 Peske sums up the way sensory issues can affect kids this way: "If you're a child who is oversensitive to certain sensations, you are not only likely to be anxious or irritable, even angry or fearful, you're likely to be called 'picky' and 'oversensitive.'
 If you rush away because you're anxious or you're over-stimulated and not using your executive function well because your body has such a powerful need to get away, you're 'impulsive.'

 Amid this confusion, there may be relief for more than a few parents in recognizing what maybe causing otherwise inexplicable behavior.
-"When I describe sensory issues to parents whose kids have it," Peske says, "the usual reaction is 'Oh, my gosh, that's it!'
+"When I describe sensory issues to parents whose kids have them," Peske says, "the usual reaction is 'Oh, my gosh, that's it!'
 They've been trying to put a finger on 'it' for many months, even years!
 The sense of relief that they finally know what 'it' is is humongous."

 This is part I in a three-part series on sensory issues.
 Read part II in the series details specialized treatment for sensory processing issues.
 Part III explores controversies surrounding sensory processing, how big a role it plays in behaviors attributed to diagnoses like ASD and ADHD, and what evidence there is for the effectiveness of treatment.